sts10/fgift/README.markdown

 Lily gives to Claire
 ```

-The gift assignments are randomized, _except_ that no one gives to anyone in their immediate family.
+The gift assignments are randomized, _except_ that no one gives to anyone in their immediate family (the same row or sub-array).
 For example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.

-This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established (or encoded) in the inputted file, by the fact that all those names are in the same row.
+This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established (or encoded) in the inputted file, by the fact that all those names are in the same row or sub-array.

 ## Installation